suoglu/Divider/README.md

 ## Testing

 Files related to testing can be found in [Testing](blob/main/Testing) directory.
-Test block diagram contains a VIO connected to divider module.
+Test block diagram contains a VIO and a ILA connected to divider module.
 Each connection contains a pipeline register.

 ### Status Information